explodinglabs/superstack/README.md

     Services --> Postgres["<b>Postgres</b>"]
 ```

-Minibase spins up with a single `docker compose up`.
+SuperStack spins up with a single `docker compose up`.
 Because it's lightweight,
 you can run multiple instances locally for testing and development.

-**Who Minibase Is For:**
+**Who SuperStack Is For:**

 - Developers who want full control and transparency over their backend.
 - Builders who value fast iteration, low overhead, and Unix-style modularity.